Honorifics (linguistics): French

 In French the singular form 'tu' is used in intimate and informal speech, as well as "speaking down", as adults to children (but never "up").
 The plural form 'vous' is used to address individuals formally and in situations in which adults meet for the first time.
 Often people decide explicitly to break the formal by one or the other asking "on se tutoie?" (where "tutoyer" is the verb meaning to speak in the 'tu' register, its equivalent being "vouvoyer").

 Also, the normally first person plural form "nous" may be used as a "humility mark" especially in formal communications like college thesis, to recognise that the work done is not the result of the single author of the thesis but comes from in a way, of all the predecessors and pairs in the realm of knowledge of the subject.

 German

 German has 'Sie' or 'Ihr' (archaic) as formal pronouns, and 'ihr' (pl.) and 'du' (sg.) as informal pronouns.

 English

 Modern English has no grammatical system of honorific speech, with formality and informality being conveyed entirely by register, word choice, tone, rhetorical strategy, etc.

 Middle English once exhibited a T–V distinction between the 2nd person singular pronoun thou and the 2nd person plural ye and later you, with the latter being used as an honorific regardless of the number of addressees.
 Thou and its associated forms have fallen into disuse and are considered archaic, though it is often used in recreations of archaic-sounding speech.
 It has also survived in some dialect forms of English, notably in some regions of Yorkshire, especially amongst the older and more rural populations.
 Ye usage can still be found in pockets of the east coast of North America, such as rural Newfoundland.

+Spanish

+In most dialects of Spanish, the term 'tu' is used for addressing a singular person with the same or lower social standing (colleagues, coworkers, younger people), while 'usted' is used in formal settings and with people with higher social hierarchy (with bosses, the elderly, etc.), though there is some variation depending on the region.
+The plural terms for 'tu' and 'usted' are 'vosotros' and 'ustedes', respectively.
+In some countries, most notably Argentina and Uruguay, 'vos' is used for the closest or most intimate people, with 'tu' being in a middle zone between 'vos' and 'usted'.